saymrwulf/zipline/notes.md

-2024-02-20T03:33:00 - Minor doc updates: linking to article on quantization (zipline) 2024-05-04T01:28:00 - Refactor for clarity, might break a few tests though (zipline) 2024-05-04T21:43:00 - Refactor for clarity, might break a few tests though (zipline)
+2024-02-20T03:33:00 - Minor doc updates: linking to article on quantization (zipline) 2024-05-04T01:28:00 - Refactor for clarity, might break a few tests though (zipline) 2024-05-04T21:43:00 - Refactor for clarity, might break a few tests though (zipline) 2024-05-08T03:50:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)